rudderlabs/rudder-blog/content/blog/rudderstack-supports-postgresql-google-bigquery-and-clickhouse-as-warehouse-action.md

 Warehouse Actions enables you to act quickly with the already processed data within your data warehouse, set it as a source, route your data to third-party destinations, and derive meaningful insights.

+## How Do Our Customers Use It?

+Here are a few use cases of how customers use these Warehouses as sources:

+*   **Source of truth**: Businesses use data to power their campaign, personalized messaging, and much more.
+Connecting with your data warehouse allows you to stay close to the source of true information about your customers.
+*   **Real-time data updates**: Data warehouses can process huge and complex queries in real-time and have fresh and ready-to-go data.
+So, syncing your tools with your data warehouse helps customers yield the most recent updates about your product/ customer.
+*   **Data security:** Data within these popular warehouses (PostgreSQL, ClickHouse, Google BigQuery) is centralized and properly secured, which reduces the risk of a data breach.
+With recent cases of businesses affected by data breaches, customers ensure total security with data warehouses.

 ## What's Next?